Agile 101 (Part 1 of 3): Agile vs. Agility

 Critical Success Factors: Intentionality and Responsibility

 When you make your own and your team’s agility your top priority, you must make opportunities to develop learning agility the core of your talent development and management strategies.
 This responsibility is not something to pass off to your HR department or Training and Development Team.
-In the agile organization, everyone is a learning leader.
+In an agile organization, everyone is a learning leader.
 Those formally charged with people development in your organization, if you are lucky enough to have them, can be excellent partners for you, and ultimately, you are responsible for developing your own and your team’s agility capability.

 In practice, this means being intentional in your agile practices and taking responsibility for your own learning, while encouraging your team members to do the same.
 Here are just a few best practices that companies I work with are adopting with excellent results: